-(ii) FAIR VALUE THROUGH OTHER COMPREHENSIVE INCOME (FVOCI)
+(iii) FAIR VALUE THROUGH OTHER COMPREHENSIVE INCOME (FVOCI)

 Investments in equity instruments that are not held for trading are eligible for an irrevocable election at inception to be measured at FVOCI.
 Subsequent movements in fair value are recognised in other comprehensive income and are never reclassified to profit or loss.
 Dividends from these investments continue to be recorded as other income within the profit or loss unless the dividend clearly represents return of capital.
-This category includes unlisted equity securities - Indue Ltd and COBA Ltd- that were previously classified as available for sale under AASB 139.
-Investments in FRNs are also measured at FVOCI, with subsequent movements in fair value are recognised in other comprehensive income and are never reclassified to profit or loss.
+This category includes unlisted equity securities - Indue Ltd and Shared Service Partners Pty Ltd. Investments in FRNs are also measured at FVOCI, with subsequent movements in fair value are recognised in other comprehensive income and are never reclassified to profit or loss.